heckj/swift-evolution/proposals/nnnn-distributed-actors.md

 At a high-level, a transport has two major responsibilities:

-- **Lifecycle management:** creating and resolving actor identifies, which are used by the Swift runtime to construct distributed actor instances.
+- **Lifecycle management:** creating and resolving actor identities, which are used by the Swift runtime to construct distributed actor instances.
 - **Messaging:** perform all message dispatch and handling on behalf of a distributed actor it manages.

 Distributed actor lifecycle was already discussed in the previous section, so now let us focus on how messaging is implemented by a transport.